This post may contain affiliate links. See our disclosure policy.

 Thanksgiving Cranberry Sauces

 Cranberry sauce complements Thanksgiving turkey in a way even gravy can’t.
-The sweet and tangy cranberry is so vibrant and flavorful and pairs beautifully with a variety of different flavors.
-Steer clear of the canned stuff, too!
-With these super easy homemade recipes you can wow your guests with fresh ingredients that taste better than any canned cranberry sauce.
-We especially love orange and raspberry cranberry sauces so one or more of our favorite sauces this season and find a new traditional dish for next year!
+The sweet and tangy cranberry is so vibrant and flavorful, and pairs beautifully with a variety of different flavors.
+Steer clear of the canned stuff, and start with real cranberries.
+With these super easy homemade recipes, you can wow your guests with fresh ingredients that taste better than any canned cranberry sauce.
+We especially love orange and raspberry cranberry sauces so try one or more of our favorite sauces this season and find a new traditional dish for next year!

 The options for Thanksgiving desserts are endless!
-You may favor fruity pies like apple, cherry or raspberry.
+You may favor the traditional pumpkin pie or fruity pies like apple, cherry or raspberry.
 Perhaps you enjoy a slice of traditional pumpkin, or opt for silky chocolate or coconut cream.
-Try one or two that are new to you and perhaps a new tradition will be born.
+Try one or two that are new to you, and perhaps a new tradition will be born.
 We really can’t pick a favorite, so we generally make most or all of them.
-The great news is these pies make terrific breakfasts the next morning, so enjoy baking with your family and enjoy!
+The great news is, these pies make terrific breakfasts the next morning, so enjoy baking with your family and eat some pie!

 If this is your very first time hosting Thanksgiving in your home, this menu will give you all the tools you need to create a lovely, classic holiday meal.
 Are you a seasoned veteran who is now passing the torch on to other cooks in the family?
 Now is the time to sit back and enjoy the fruits of your years of labor.
 No matter how much of the meal you’ll be preparing, the key is to enjoy the process.
 If you’re a whiz at making pie crusts, offer to bring a couple of your favorites.
 Have bounteous beans from your summer garden?
 Create our savory green bean casserole with bacon and crispy onion straws.